fferdaus/fferdaus.github.io/_pages/education.md

 - **Ph.D. in Electrical and Computer Engineering**
-*Florida International University, Fall 2022*
+*Florida International University, December 2022*

 - **M.Sc. in Electrical and Computer Engineering**
-*University of New Hampshire, Fall 2018*
+*University of New Hampshire, December 2018*

 - **B.Sc. in Electrical and Electronic Engineering**